Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-N1o3tK1h8cM,72.68,192.138596.md

 ### Transcript

-> the future brings but who am i right well you're about to find out how about you roll that tape
+> the future brings but who am I right well you're about to find out how about you roll that tape
 >
 > [Music]
 >